-During our 40th year we will be holding many special events to celebrate our great work over these many years.30
+During our 40th year, we are holding many special events to celebrate our great work over these many years.

 We are especially grateful to all the many willing, concerned, dedicated, skilled and able volunteers who have helped to make our vital work possible.